yousafkhamza/retention-based-cleanup-script/README.md

 !...........................WARNING..............................!
-We are going to start deleting these above files within 10sec.... if you don't need to execute this purging task, please quite this script on here using with [ctrl + c] !...........................WARNING..............................!
+We are going to start deleting these above files within 10sec.... if you do not need to execute this purging task, please quite this script on here using with [ctrl + c] !...........................WARNING..............................!

 Deleting ./wordpress/wp-admin/css/farbtastic.css